SyedAsadRazaDevops/How-to-deploy-Golang-on-ubuntu/README.md

     listen [::]:80 default_server;

     server_name _;
-    #not need to define the location becuse it run on localhost but with spacific branch
+    #not need to define the location becuse it run on localhost but with spacific PORT
     location / {
             proxy_pass http://localhost:9990;
             proxy_http_version 1.1;